Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

 \end{example}

 \begin{remark} Even though the above observation on the non-monotone response was stated as an example, but by continuity it holds for an open region.
 A formal argument establishing this non-monotonicity is out of reach.
-First, because the fixed-point mapping in \eqref{eq: alpha_a_fixed_point} is not monotone in the parameter $\kappa$, the monotone comparative statics apparatus cannot be applied to show the behavior in Figure~\ref{fig: alpha_a_kappa}.
-Second, implicitly differentiating both sides of \eqref{eq: alpha_a_fixed_point} with respect to $\kappa$, and showing that $\frac{\d \alpha}{\d \kappa}$ is negative for small $\kappa$ and positive for large $\kappa$ is also intractable. \end{remark}
+First, because the fixed-point mapping in~\eqref{eq: alpha_a_fixed_point} is not monotone in the parameter $\kappa$, the monotone comparative statics apparatus cannot be applied to show the behavior in Figure~\ref{fig: alpha_a_kappa}.
+Second, implicitly differentiating both sides of~\eqref{eq: alpha_a_fixed_point} with respect to $\kappa$, and showing that $\frac{\d \alpha}{\d \kappa}$ is negative for small $\kappa$ and positive for large $\kappa$ is also intractable. \end{remark}

-The important policy lesson behind this final comparative statics of $\mathcal{M}^*_a$ with respect to $\kappa$ is that increasing the meeting rate between the two sides of the economy in the hope of achieving higher surplus is not always socially optimal.
-Specifically, imagine an economy where there are spillovers from successful low type projects (here the $a$-types) to the creation of high type opportunities (here the $b$-projects) --- as is common in the innovation literature, where small low growth accomplishments create high growth opportunities.
+The policy lesson behind this final comparative statics of $\mathcal{M}^*_a$ with respect to $\kappa$ is that increasing the meeting rate between the two sides of the economy in the hope of achieving higher surplus is not always socially optimal.
+Specifically, consider an economy where there are spillovers from successful low type projects (here the $a$-types) to the creation of high type projects (here the $b$-types) --- as is common in the innovation literature, where small low growth accomplishments create high growth opportunities.
 There are empirical evidences \citep{lerner2005study} suggesting that small innovative firms are particularly weak in protecting their intellectual property and thus their investors do not internalize the spillover gains in their decisions.

-In such circumstances, policies aimed at reducing the search frictions are initially helpful (as they increase the incentives to invest in small projects by amplifying the reputational incentives and thus expanding the region for $\mathcal{M}^*_a$), but eventually backfire and shrink the investment region for the low growth projects (due to the domination of the opportunity cost effect as the search frictions decrease further).\footnote{The curious reader can read about the failure of the public attempts to boost the Biotech sector in Malaysia by reducing the search frictions via the creation of a centralized hub for investing in early stage projects; see \cite{lerner2002bureaucrats}.}
+In such circumstances, policies aimed at reducing the search frictions are initially helpful as they increase the incentives to invest in small projects by amplifying the learning effect.
+However, continued reduction eventually backfires and shrinks the investment region for the low growth projects (due to the domination of the opportunity cost effect).